FastDigitalOceanDroplets/VestaCP/README.md

 # VestaCP on Digital Ocean (Ubuntu 16.04 LTE)

 A little script for myself to have a web server in Digital Ocean with Vesta Control Panel in no time.
+I consider Vesta THE BEST FREE control panel ever.
+Good for people with no unix experience and much better for the others.

 Currently installing

  - VestaCP
  - Nginx 1.11.x
  - PHP 7.0.x
  - MySQL 5.7.x
  - Exim 4.x
  - Dovecot 2.2.x
  - vsftpd
  - named
  - iptables
  - fail2ban

 On servers over 3Gb of ram:

  - Spam-Assassin
  - ClamAV

 What I additionally do to a standard VestaCP installation is:
 - NEW!!
 Make the VestaCP interface secure by default by automatically adding a free Let's Encrypt certificate.
+- NEW!!
+Added a v-search-command for you to find shell Vesta commands easily. (special for newbies and old people like me ;) )
 - Make a swap partition of 1 gb to make some room for some things to work better.
 - Configure server Time Zone.
 - Configure server Locales.